Special reception needs of vulnerable groups

 Nikola Kovačević

-Due attention shall be given to applicants’ sex and age, status of a person requiring special procedural and/or reception guarantees, as well as family unity upon placement in a reception facility.[1]
+Due attention shall be given to applicants’ sex and age, status as a person requiring special procedural and/or reception guarantees, as well as family unity, upon placement in a reception facility.[1]

-The Asylum Act foresees that care be taken during the asylum procedure of asylum seekers with specific needs, including minors, persons lacking or having limited legal capacity, children separated from their parents or guardians, persons with disabilities, the elderly, pregnant women, single parents with underage children and persons who had been subjected to torture, rape or other forms of grave psychological, physical or sexual violence.[2]
-However, this does not refer to reception conditions, although persons with special needs might receive slightly better accommodation compared to other residents of asylum centres.
-Very often even these ‘improved’ reception conditions are inadequate for such persons.
+The Asylum Act defines the specific guarantees that should be granted during the asylum procedure and in relation to reception conditions of asylum seekers with specific needs, including children, persons lacking or having limited legal capacity, children separated from their parents or guardians, persons with disabilities, the elderly, pregnant women, single parents with underage children and persons who had been subjected to torture, rape or other forms of grave psychological, physical or sexual violence.[2]
+However, these provisions are only applicable to asylum seekers,[3] and not to all foreign nationals who arrive to reception facilities and whose number, according to the CRM, has reached 108,808 in 2023.
+Thus, legal framework clearly neglects the responsibility of the State to conduct different forms of vulnerability assessment and in line with the indicators which are relevant for survivors of trafficking in human beings, torture survivors, elderly and other above-outlined categories.

-Alternative accommodation for children can be provided in social welfare institutions such as the Institute for Education of Children and Youth in Belgrade and the Institute for Education of Youth in Niš, and Children Home “Jovan Jovanović Zmaj” at the Institute for Protection of Infants, Children and Youth in Belgrade, while specialised foster care is also an option.[4]
-Since the end of 2015, unaccompanied children have been accommodated in institutions in Belgrade and Niš.
-These facilities are also used to accommodate nationals of Serbia – primarily underage offenders, and are therefore neither specifically-tailored to the needs of migrants, nor particularly suitable for their housing.
-Regardless, unaccompanied minor asylum seekers in these facilities are kept separately from other groups, and overall reception conditions are considerably better than otherwise available at asylum centres, although a chronic lack of interpreters for various languages spoken by migrants continues to present a considerable challenge to ensuring their proper development and integration.
-However, all the children placed in Belgrade social institutions regularly attend school and most of them speak Serbian language.
-At the end of December 2022, 26 children were accommodated in social welfare institutions in Belgrade and Niš which have total capacity of 74 places.
+On the other hand, of the few children who are willing to apply for asylum are usually placed in the house of the Jesuit Refugee Service or one of the social welfare institutions such as Institute for Education of Children and Youth in Belgrade and the Institute for Education of Youth in Niš, and the Children Home “Jovan Jovanović Zmaj” at the Institute for Protection of Infants, Children and Youth in Belgrade, while specialised foster care is also an option.[6]
+Since the end of 2015, UASC have been accommodated in institutions in Belgrade and Niš.
+These facilities are also used to accommodate minors who are Serbian nationals– primarily underage offenders and are therefore neither specifically-tailored to the needs of foreign nationals, nor particularly suitable for their housing.
+Regardless, UASC in these facilities are kept separated from other groups, and overall reception conditions are considerably better than those in asylum centres, although a chronic lack of interpreters for various languages spoken by children continues to present a considerable challenge to ensuring their proper development and integration.
+However, all the children placed in Belgrade social institutions regularly attend school and most of them speak Serbian.

 [2] Article 17 Asylum Act.